Rib Tips

 Step 2: Apply the Dry Rub

 1. Next lay the rib tips on a foil lined baking sheet.
 Make sure the sheet of foil is much longer than the tips.
-We are going to use it to wrap them up later on.
+We are going to use it to wrap them later.

-2. Spray the ribs with the oil spray then massage that delish dry rub into each and all sides of the Southside rib tips.
-Get em good.
+2. Spray the ribs with the oil spray then massage the dry rub into each and all sides of the tips.

-3. Cover em up with the foil super well then add them to the fridge and let those babies marinate for at least 6-8 hours.
+3. Cover them with foil then add them to the fridge and marinate for at least 6-8 hours.
 Let them go overnight if you can.

 A collage of Pork rib tips being seasoned with dry rub then being covered in foil on a baking sheet

-1. To grill the BBQ rib tips, lightly oil the grates then cook them over indirect heat for about 3 to 4 hours, turning and basting with BBQ sauce during the last 30 minutes.
-For the most tender result, aim for an internal temperature of 190-220F.
+1. To grill the BBQ rib tips, lightly oil the grates then cook them over indirect heat for about 3 to 4 hours, turning and basting with BBQ sauce during the last 30 minutes if you want to.
+For the most tenderness, aim for an internal temperature of 190-220F.

 2. To bake the BBQ rib tips, bake them low and slow at 300F for at least 2 ½ hours.
 Toward the end, broil them with BBQ sauce to achieve a sticky glaze.
-For the most tender result, aim for an internal temperature of 190-220F.
+For the most tenderness, aim for an internal temperature of 190-220F.

-1. Allow the rib tips to rest for at least 10 minutes, which helps the juices redistribute resulting in a juicier texture.
+1. Allow the rib tips to rest for at least 10 minutes so the juices redistribute in the meat.

-2. Chop them into small pieces (about 1 1/2 to 2 inches is good!) and serve them with extra BBQ sauce and your fave sides.
+2. Chop them into small pieces (about 1 1/2 to 2 inches is perfect!) and serve them with extra BBQ sauce if you want.

 A collage of a bbq rib tip recipe being cooked then basted with bbq sauce then cut into smaller pieces to serve